Azure/Azure-Sentinel/Solutions/Azure Active Directory Identity Protection/Playbooks/Dismiss-AADRiskyUser/readme.md

 ## Prerequisites

-- You will need to add the managed identity that is created by the Logic App to the Security Administrator role in Microsoft Entra ID.
+- You will need to add the managed identity that is created by the Logic App to the Security Administrator role in Azure AD.

 ## Screenshots
 **Incident Trigger**<br>